Drips Privacy Policy

 Hosting and technical service providers

-- Raintank Inc., dba Grafana Labs, 165 Broadway, 23rd Floor, New York, NY 10006, USA, certified under the Data Privacy Framework for pseudonymised telemetry dashboards.
+- Raintank Inc., dba Grafana Labs, 165 Broadway, 23rd Floor, New York, NY 10006, USA, certified under the Data Privacy Framework, for pseudonymised telemetry dashboards and performance monitoring (Grafana Faro).

 Finally, in individual cases we transmit personal data to our consultants in legal or tax matters, whereby these recipients are generally already obliged to maintain special confidentiality and secrecy due to their professional status.